openmpf/openmpf-components/python/ClipDetection/README.md

 - `DETECTION_FRAME_BATCH_SIZE`: Specifies the batch size when processing video files.
 By default, this is set to 64.

-- `DETECTION_FRAME_BATCH_SIZE_TRITON`: Specifies the batch size when processing video files using a Triton inference server.
-By default, this is set to 32.

 ## Detection Properties

 Returned `ImageLocation` objects have the following members in their `detection_properties`: